chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 1. What is the danger of being able to associate a base layer bitcoin node with the owner’s lightning node?
 2. What problem do anchor outputs resolve?
 Why don't they solve the pinning problem?

+### What Are Anchor Outputs?

+1. Can including fees in channel transactions be abused by attackers?
+How do anchors seek to fix this?

 ### Spamming the Lightning Network

 1. What variables other than `htlc_minimum_msat` and `max_accepted_htlcs` could be tweaked to make it harder or less attractive for an attacker to try and lock up a channel?